mlhnono68/azuriom-egg/README.md

-Docker image for future pterodactly egg to support Azorium
+Pterodactyl egg and docker image for future pterodactly egg to support Azorium

 # How to build ?
 ```shell